openfablab/mcp4728/README.md

 #Set channel b power state.
 0 for normal operation, or other to turn off most of the channel circuits and connect VOUT to GND by resistor (1: 1 kΩ, 2: 100 kΩ, 3: 500 kΩ).

 dac1.b.pdm=0

+#Set value, vref, gain and power mode for channel a

+dac1.a.config(0,1,1,0)